Partially multiplicative quandles and simplicial Hurwitz spaces

-Assuming that $\bfA$ is braided monoidal allows us also to define the notion of commutative algebra (and similarly of commutative algebra pair). \begin{defn} Let $\bfA$ be a braided monoidal category and $A\in\Alg(\bfA)$.
-We say that $A$ is \emph{commutative} if the following diagram commutes, where $\mu_A$ denotes the multiplication of $A$:
+Assuming that $\bfA$ is braided monoidal allows us also to define the notion of commutative algebra (and similarly of commutative algebra pair). \begin{defn} Let $\bfA$ be a braided monoidal category.
+An algebra $A\in\Alg(\bfA)$ is \emph{commutative} if the following diagram commutes: